biocorecrg/SIB_course_nextflow_Nov_2021/docs/third.rst

 |
 |

-Using a public pipeline
+Using public pipelines
 =============================================
-At this point we have an idea about how is written a Nextflow pipeline, so we can easily install and run a published one.
-As an example let's use the following one, called `Master Of Pores <https://github.com/biocorecrg/mop2>`__ published by us in `2019 <https://www.frontiersin.org/articles/10.3389/fgene.2020.00211/full>`__ :
+As an example, we will use our pipeline `Master Of Pores <https://github.com/biocorecrg/mop2>`__ published in `2019 in Frontiers in Genetics <https://www.frontiersin.org/articles/10.3389/fgene.2020.00211/full>`__ .

 This repository contains a collection of pipelines able to process nanopore's raw data and to make detect putative chemical modifications and estimate polyA tail sizes.